-Should you determine not to represent the client, send a nonretention letter and, if necessary, advise of the appropriate statute of limitations deadlines.
-While doing all of those things will not guarantee that you will never be sued, it will increase the likelihood of a successful defense
+Should you determine not to represent the client, send a timely non-retention letter and, if necessary, advise of the appropriate statute of limitations deadlines.
+While doing these things will not guarantee that you will never be sued, it will increase the likelihood of a successful defense.

 Most states have held that an underlying contract may alter the statute of limitations.
-Many attorney neglect to read the contract until it is too late.
+Many attorneys neglect to read the contract until it is too late.
 Once the dates have past, generally there is little the attorney can do but to notify their malpractice carrier and the client.
-Lawyer professional liability insurance underwriters have little sympathy with reviewing a risk for blown statute of limitation claims.
+Lawyer professional liability insurance underwriters have little sympathy with firms for blown statute of limitation claims.
 Malpractice insurance carriers view these claims as very preventable claims.